 Using coconut Oil on the face seems to be a ‘fad’ right now.
-We often get customers and clients who ask about its use.
+We often get customers and clients who ask about its us; "Should I Use Coconut Oil on my Face?"
 I do not recommend that people use just coconut oil on their face for several reasons.

 Coconut oil consists of triglycerides that are mainly composed of short and medium chain fatty acids such as lauric acid.
 Lauric acid has 12 carbons.
 There is nothing innately wrong with lauric acid and it has benefits for the skin, but your skin needs so much more than JUST lauric acid.